Return to KMT & Gas Laws Menu

 There are three different units of pressure used in chemistry.
 This is an unfortunate situation, but we cannot change it.
 You must be able to use all three in calculations as well as being able to convert fron one to another.
 Here they are:

-You will find more on pressure units in another page.
+You will find more on conversions between pressure units here.

 Let's pause here for a second.
-Make sure that you nail the values for standard pressure.
-You MUST have those values memorized!!
+Make sure that you memorize the values for standard pressure.
+Repeat: I advise that have the above standard values memorized!!
 Many problems will simply say "standard pressure" and you have to already know the value.
 Here they are again:

 Pressure Unit Standard Value atm 1.000 mmHg 760.0 kPa 101.325